HoussemNasri/Askvio/README.md

 # Askvio
-Askvio is forum platform that allows users to earn money for their contributions to the community
+Askvio is a next-generation open source forum platform that allows users to earn money for their contributions to the community.
+It is designed to provide an enhanced user experience and monetize online forums through a rewards program, which we call the Askvio Rewards System (ARS).
+The current version of Askvio is powered by our own proprietary technology stack and utilizes state-of-the-art web technologies such as MongoDB, Node.js, AngularJS and others.